Gold Coast Commonwealth Games 2018

 This experience was the highlight of my 30 year career as a physio.
-I’m so happy that I stepped out of the comfort zone and challenged myself.
+I’m so happy that I stepped out of my comfort zone and challenged myself.
 I went to the games not knowing anyone and came away with new friends that I will remember always.

 Gold Coast Commonwealth Games 2018……awesome!!